Scalable Multi-Agent Reinforcement Learning for Residential Load Scheduling under Data Governance: Experiments

 \subsubsection{Environment}

-The simulation environment is builed with OpenAI Gym \cite{openai}, consisting of 10 heterogeneous households.
-The dynamics functions, cost functions and important parameters of households are provided in Appendix.
-We consider the energy management problem during one day.
-We use a time step of 15 minutes, such that the time horizon $T$ is 96.
-The real-world power data and temperature data are employed to model the power of basic loads and outdoor temperature, which are available from Pecan Street Database\cite{Database} and NOAA\cite{NOAA}.
+The simulation environment is built upon OpenAI Gym \cite{openai}.
+The dynamics functions, cost functions and important household parameters are provided in the Appendix.
+We consider the energy management problem over a one-day period, using a time step of 15 minutes, resulting in a time horizon of $T=96$.
+Real-world power assumption data and temperature data are employed to model the power of basic loads and outdoor temperature, sourced from Pecan Street Database~\cite{Database} and NOAA~\cite{NOAA}, respectively.
+We first consider a standard scenario consisting of 10 heterogeneous households in the following three subsections.
+In Sec.
+IV-E, we investigate the performance of the proposed DADC in large-scale scenarios.